phelstab/blocksec/_sources/book/1_exercise.md

    - Set up a network with at least five nodes
    - Ensure all nodes have equal hash rates except the attacker node
 2. **Set up the Attack**
-   - Designate one node as the attacker with a hash rate higher than the combined hash rate of all other nodes (eg. four honest nodes with a hash rate of 25 hashes/s -> attacker’s hash rate needs to be at least 101 hashes/s)
+   - Designate one node as the attacker with a hash rate higher than the combined hash rate of all other nodes (e.g. four honest nodes with a hash rate of 25 hashes/s -> attacker’s hash rate needs to be at least 101 hashes/s)

 3. **Execute the Simulation**